frnno967/trs-80-TH-display-adapter/README.md

-# Digital Video Display Adapter for the TRS-80 Model 3 or Model 4
+# Digital Video Display Adapter for the TRS-80 Model 3 and Model 4
 A through-hole remix of [Matt Boytim's TRS-80 FPGA Digital Video display adapter.](https://github.com/maboytim/TRS-80_Display_Adapter/tree/main) Created with EasyEDA.

 This remix removes the unused VGA connections, adds some useful powering options, adds additional silkscreen descriptions, and uses all through-hole parts for ease of assembly by the hobbyist.